-The next steps required for 2017 to ensure Strategic Direction 1 is successfully implemented include;
+The next steps required for 2018 include;

-- Continue to use the new programming proforma with the Quality Teaching Framework and differentiation processes clearly identified. - PLAN data to be deeply analysed and used to place students on a newly developed data wall. - A teacher will be released off class 2 days per week to assist with the analysis of PLAN data with a focus on moving students from the middle to the top. - Collaborative programming planning days to be introduced to design literacy programs based on PLAN data targets, with clear learning goals and explicit success criteria established. - ILPs and PLPs will continue to be implemented, monitored and regularly revised. - Continue to develop, revise and update PDPs, scheduling time to reflect on teacher's achievement of their goals with their supervisor and the Principal. - Further extend our STEM initiative through our RFF program to be known as the 'Corrimal Creative Hour', continue the enrichment coding groups and the Corrimal CoS STEM programs.
+- Continue to use the programming proforma with the Quality Teaching Framework and differentiation processes clearly identified. - PLAN data to be deeply analysed and used to place students on a newly developed data wall. - A Instructional Leader will be employed five days per week to assist with the analysis of PLAN data with a focus on moving students from the middle to the top. - Collaborative programming planning days to be introduced to design literacy programs based on PLAN data targets, with clear learning goals and explicit success criteria established. - ILPs and PLPs will continue to be implemented, monitored and regularly revised. - Continue to develop, revise and update PDPs, scheduling time to reflect on teacher's achievement of their goals with their supervisor and the Principal. - Further extend our STEM initiative through our RFF program and continue the enrichment coding groups and the Corrimal CoS STEM programs.